-Submission ID Key Points of Submission Analysis State Interest Yes/No Overlay Map 4E, which also shows the 'Stream Order 2' and a 'Watercourse Buffer Area B' located within the approved Aged Persons Accommodation development, the 'Stream Order 2' (and the buffer area) depicted in Overlay Map 4E have been specifically constructed as part of the Oakland Estate development and are considered to have limited 'environmental significance' value.
+Submission ID Key Points of Submission Analysis State Interest?
+Yes/No Recommendation Significant Change?
+Overlay Map 4E; which also shows the 'Stream Order 2' and a 'Watercourse Buffer Area B' located within the approved Aged Persons Accommodation development site and this is considered to complicate the future development.
+The 'Stream Order 2' (and the buffer area) depicted in Overlay Map 4E have been specifically constructed as part of the Oakland Estate development and are considered to have limited 'environmental significance' value.
 The environmental significance overlay mapping for the site is requested to be reviewed and ground-truthed to determine their presence.
 Landslide Hazard and Steep Slope Overlay The submission does not support the inclusion of various parts of the site in the Landslide Hazard and Steep Slope Overlay Area that are not considered to pose a significant risk.
 The landslide hazard and steep slope overlay mapping for the site is requested to be reviewed and removed from the site.
 Regional Infrastructure Overlay The submission does not support the location of the 'Future Investigation Corridor' through the centre of the site, making the land to the east of the future road unfeasible to develop and impacting on the overall amenity of the development.
 Realignment of the 'Future Investigation Corridor' to utilise the existing road infrastructure of Birnam Range Road is requested.
-Higher Order Roads Overlay and Road Hierarchy Overlay The submission seeks the recognition of Oakland Way as a 'Higher Order Road' as Oakland Way has been planned and constructed to a 30 metre wide dual carriageway collector road.
-The submission does not support the minimum lot size proposed for the Low-medium Density Residential Zone, being 450m.
-The retention of the current minimum lot size for land in the Master Plan Area and Residential Precinct of the Beaudesert Township Zone under the current Beaudeset Shire Planning Scheme 2007 is sought, being 400m.
-The retention of the existing minimum lot size is requested to reta This will help in avoiding code assessable development applications where the development would otherwise have been accepted.
-Future Investigation Corridor The submission's concerns regarding the alignment of a 'Future Investigation Corridor' through the site is noted.
-Future Investigation Corridor The submission's concerns regarding the alignment of a 'Future Investigation Corridor' through the site is noted.
-Future Investigation Corridor The submission's concerns regarding the alignment of a 'Future Investigation Corridor' through the site is noted.
-Future Investigation Corridor The 'Future Investigation Corridor' is currently included in the Beaudesert Shire Planning Scheme 2007 and is reflective of the alignment of the corridor adopted by Council.
-A review of the alignment of the 'Future Investigation Corridor' is outside the scope of the initial version of the Draft Planning Scheme.
+Higher Order Roads Overlay and Road Hierarchy Overlay The submission seeks the recognition of Cakland Way as a 'Higher Order Road' as Oakland Way has been planned and constructed to a 30 metre wide dual carriageway collector road.
+The submission does not support the minimum lot size proposed for the Low-medium Density Residential Zone, being 450m2.
+The retention of the current minimum lot size for land in the Master Plan Area and Residential Precinct of the save resons outlined above.
+This will help in avoiding code assessable development applications where the development would otherwise have been accepted.
+Future Investigation Corridor The submission's concerns regarding the alignment of a 'Future Investigation Corrido' through the site is noted.
+Corrido' through the site is noted.
+Corrido' through the site is noted.
+The 'Future Investigation Corridor' is currently included in the Beaudesert Shire Planning Scheme 2007 and is reflective of the alignment of the corridor adopted by Council.
+A review of the alignment of the 'Future Investigation Corrido' is outside the scope of the initial version of the Draft Planning Scheme.
 Higher Order Road Overlay and Road Hierarchy Overlay The Higher Order Road Overlay is a mechanism utilised to provide for a reduced assessment level for certain land uses on more highly trafficable roads.
-It does not have any bearing on the classification of the cradi in terms of Council's road hierarchy.
-A review of the roads mapped in the Higher Order Road Overlay is a categorise the various roads based on Council's road hierarchy.
-A review of the roads mapped in the Higher Order Road Overlay seeks to categorise the various roads based on Council's road hierarchy.
-A review of the roads mapped in the Higher Order Road Overlay is outside the scope of the initial version of the draft Planning Scheme.
-The Road Hierarchy Overlay seeks to categorise the various roads based on Council's road hierarchy classification.
-A review of Council's road hierarchy is similarly outside the scope of the initial version of the draft Planning Scheme.
-Reconfiguration of a Lot Code and Minimum Lot Size The submission's request to reduce the minimum lot size in the Low-medium
+It does not have any bearing on the classification of the road in terms of Council's road hierarchy.
+A review of the roads mapped in the Higher Order Road Overlay seeks to categorise the various roads based on focuncil's road hierarchy Catesification.
+A review of Council's road hierarchy Coursing seeks to categorise the various roads based on focuncil's road hierarchy Catesification.
+A review of Council's road hierarchy Coursing seeks to categorise the various roads based on focuncil's road hierarchy Catesification.
+A review of Council's road hierarchy Coursing seeks to categorise the various roads based on focuncil's road hierarchy Coursing seeks to categorise the various roads based on focuncil's road hierarchy Cuessification.
+A review of Courcil's road hierarchy Cue